Spotlight on a QUOD colleague – Karen Rockell

 William Murray was interviewed by Hannah McGivern.

-Professor Lorna Marson
+Prof Lorna Marson

 For this edition of the QUOD newsletter, the spotlight shone on Professor Lorna Marson.
 I was delighted to speak with the new Associate Medical Director for Research and Development at NHSBT about her distinguished career.